Implicit surface: Smooth approximations of several implicit surfaces

 POV-Ray image: metamorphoses between a sphere and a constant distance product surface (6 points).

 Visualization of implicit surfaces

 There are various algorithms for rendering implicit surfaces, including the marching cubes algorithm.
 Essentially there are two ideas for visualizing an implicit surface: One generates a net of polygons which is visualized (see surface triangulation) and the second relies on ray tracing which determines intersection points of rays with the surface.
 The intersection points can be approximated by sphere tracing, using a signed distance function to find the distance to the surface.

+Implicit surface software

+Free implicit surface software

+Open-source or free software supporting algebraic implicit surface modelling: